Browse the site and make a Donation Now!

 Islamic Relief Worldwide (IRW) has a long and proud history of supporting the people of Afghanistan in their time of need, and now is no different.
 Almost all Islamic Relief Afghanistan’s staff are Afghan nationals, passionately committed to serving their people and communities.
-We are determined to stand with our brave staff in standing by Afghanistan,
+We are determined to stand with our brave staff in standing by Afghanistan, ensuring that we continue to deliver vital aid and further expand our work in the country.

 An entire generation of Afghans has known nothing but conflict.
 They deserve peace,prosperity and development.
 We aim to work with Afghan communities and civil society to help build a better future for the country, where every person lives in safety, has access to food, healthcare, water and education, and has the skills and opportunities to earn a sustainable living.